safe-global/safe-core-sdk/packages/guides/integrating-the-safe-core-sdk.md

 const safeSdk = await safeFactory.deploySafe({ safeAccountConfig })
 ```

 Calling the method `deploySafe` will deploy the desired Safe and return a Safe Core SDK initialized instance ready to be used.
+Check the [API Reference](https://github.com/gnosis/safe-core-sdk/tree/main/packages/safe-core-sdk#deploysafe) for more details on additional configuration parameters and callbacks.

 ## <a name="create-transaction">4.
 Create a transaction</a>